If you’ve ever written a decently sized C program before, you will have struggled with error handling.

 Ideally there’d be some way of replicating C++ or Zig’s exception bubbling, so that I wouldn’t have to paste if (error_happened) return; anywhere.

-Maybe the get_token() function from the previous code blocks could use goto to jump all the way back up to an error handling routine?
+Maybe the peek_token() function could use goto to jump all the way back up to an error handling routine?

 image